-We have audited the accompanying financial statements of Viona Pharmaceuticals Inc. (a New Jersey corporation), which comprise the balance sheet as of March 31, 2023, and the related statements of operations, changes in stockholder's deficit, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Viona Pharmaceuticals Inc. (a New Jersey corporation), which comprise the balance sheets as of March 31, 2025 and 2024, and the related statements of income, changes in stockholder's equity (deficit), and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Viona Pharmaceuticals Inc. as of March 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Viona Pharmaceuticals Inc. as of March 31, 2025 and 2024, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.